4 Top Adobe Reader Alternatives That Will Change How You Work

 Foxit PDF Reader

-Foxit PDF Reader is well remembered for bringing functions similar to Adobe Acrobat Reader in a lighter application.
-It includes commenting and drawing features on documents and better handling security issues, such as a more modern digital signature mechanism and prohibiting unauthorized functions.
+Foxit PDF Reader is well-known for offering functions similar to those of Adobe Acrobat Reader in a lighter application.
+It includes commenting and drawing features on documents and better handling of security issues, such as a more modern digital signature mechanism and prohibiting unauthorised functions.

 There are two options for Foxit applications: PDF Reader, a PDF reader with essential editing functions, and PDF Editor, which has advanced and collaborative features for creating or editing files.
 However, PDF Editor is paid, and only a free trial version exists.